-DEFIANCE OF AUTHORITY Refusal to comply with reasonable request of school personnel.
+CODE OF CONDOCT OFFEINSE DEFINITIONS DEFIANCE OF AUTHORITY Refusal to comply with reasonable request of school personnel.
 Example(s): Anything that could be rational and law abiding students are asked to do and they refuse.
-If a teacher says to stop!
-Stop!
-DESTRUCTIVE BEHAVIOR Dangerous or destructive conduct at school or on buses including, but not limited to, throwing harmful objects, scuffling or lack of control of voice. language or limbs.
+If a teacher says to stop- Stop.
+DESTRUCTIVE BEHAVIOR Dangerous or destructive conduct at school or on buses including, but not limited to, throwing harmful objects, scuffling or lack of control of voice, language or limbs.
 This type of conduct does create a danger to self or others.
 (Recommendation for a Risk Assessment may be required before a student can return to school if suspended).
 Example(s): Anything dangerous to self and/or others, whether it causes damage or not.
 DISORDERLY CONDUCT Committing a breach of the peace.
-In Kentucky, a person is guilty of disorderly conduct when in a public place and with intent to cause public inconvenience, annoyance or alarm, or creating a risk thereof.
+In Kentucky, a person is guilty of disorderly conduct, when in a public place and his/her intentional action with intent to causes public inconvenience, annoyance or alarm, or creatinges- an imminent risk thereof.
 It should be noted that these are not legal definitions.
 Due to the ramifications of coding errors for disorderly conduct, please consult Student Support Services who will work with local law enforcement or the school board attorney regarding how to code disorderly conduct incidents.
-Example(s): Making unreasonable noise such as yelling out in class. hallways, cafeteria etc. Refusing to obey a staff member during an emergency situation such as a fire or fire drill etc. Fighting and refusing to stop.
-Dramatic behavior that serves no legitimate purpose, including bringing a look-a-like weapon that causes a disruption.
-DRESS CODE Workplace environments have expectations for dress.
+KRS 525.055 KRS 525.060 Example(s): Making unreasonable noise such as yelling out in class, hallways, cafeteria etc. Refusing to obey a staff member during an emergency situation such as a fire or fire drill etc. Fighting and refusing to stop.
+Dramatic behavior that serves no legitimate purpose, including Conduct creating an imminent risk of fighting or other violence.
+Bringing a look-a-like weapon that causes a disruption DRESS CODE Workplace environments have expectations for dress.
 School SBDM Councils may enhance expectations for student dress.
 The dress code ensures appropriate clothing that is not offensive, provocative or disruptive and that reinforces safe behaviors and a safe and orderly learning environment.
 For safety reasons shoes must be worn at all times.
 We strongly encourage that shoes be secure through fit or strapping.
 DISRUPTIVE BEHAVIOR Disrupting the orderly educational environment at school or on buses including, but not limited to, throwing objects, horseplay, any unauthorized editing or use of media and/or audio that disrupts the educational environment/atmosphere is prohibited.
-This includes posting comments. video and/or audio to the Internet that is disruptive to the learning environment.
-Example(s): Screaming out in class, common student spaces (hallways, bathrooms, commons, lunchroom, gym), causing a scene with dramatic behaviors or noise.
+This includes posting comments, video and/or audio to the Internet that is disruptive to the learning environment.
+Example(s): Screaming out in class or common student spaces (hallways, bathrooms, commons, lunchroom, gym), causing a scene with dramatic behaviors or noise.
 Touching, hugging, kissing, texting, sending photos with questionable items in them, slapping each other as play, pulling desks out from under students and inappropriate comments are all examples.